demisto/content/Packs/Cybereason/Playbooks/playbook-Unisolate_Endpoint_-_Cybereason_README.md

-This playbook will assist you to unisolate endpoints using Cybereason integration.
+This playbook unisolates endpoints according to the hostname that is provided by the playbook input.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.